If you are considering drug testing employees and job candidates, you’ll want to know how long the screening process will last.

 A urine drug test is a type of drug screening.
 It analyzes urine for traces of specific illegal substances and prescription medications.

 The types of drugs a urine test can screen for include cannabis, cocaine, amphetamines, methamphetamines, benzodiazepines, barbiturates, PCP, opioids, and methadone.

-There are two different types of urine drug tests.
+There are two different types of urine tests.
 Both involve urinating into a urine drug test cup, and both methods are generally cost-effective.